Covariant Symanzik identities: Introduction

-Sections~\ref{sec:graphs}--\ref{sec:bundles} are devoted to setting the basic setup of vector bundles over graphs which we use throughout.
+Sections~\ref{sec:graphs} and \ref{sec:bundles} are devoted to a detailed description of the basic setup of vector bundles over graphs which we use throughout.
 The main novelty consists in the introduction, in Section~\ref{sec:bundles}, of a notion of twisted holonomy (Definition~\ref{def:twisted-holo}) which, we believe, is a fruitful extension in our geometric framework of classical exponential functionals of local times.

-One of the most useful result for our study is a covariant Feyman--Kac formula (Theorem~\ref{prop:feynman-kac}) which we prove in Section~\ref{sec:covFK}.
-This formula can be thought of as a discrete analogue of a continuum version which can be traced back at least to the work of Norris~\cite{Norris} (see also~\cite{Albeverio}) in stochastic differential geometry, and which can also be found, in a different guise for discrete time walks, in earlier works of Brydges, Fröhlich, and Seiler~\cite{BFS} on lattice gauge theories as we discovered after completing our work.
+One of the most useful result for our study is a Feynman--Kac formula (Theorem~\ref{prop:feynman-kac}) which we prove in Section~\ref{sec:covFK}.
+This formula can be thought of as a discrete analogue of a continuum version which can be traced back at least to the work of Norris~\cite{Norris} (see also~\cite{Albeverio}) in stochastic differential geometry, and which can also be found, in a different guise for discrete time walks, in earlier works of Brydges, Fr\"{o}hlich, and Seiler~\cite{BFS} on lattice gauge theories as we discovered after completing our work.
+Batu G\"{u}neysu also kindly informed us of related work in \cite{Guneysu}.

-The last three sections contain the main results of the paper.
+The main results of the paper are presented in Sections \ref{sec:Dynkin}, \ref{sec:LJS}, and \ref{sec:Symanzik}.
 Section~\ref{sec:Dynkin} presents a very general formulation of both Dynkin's (Theorem~\ref{thm:Dynkin}) and Eisenbaum's (Theorem~\ref{thm:Eisenbaum}) isomorphism theorems.
-Our formulation is targetted at giving more insight into the relation between these isomorphism theorems and the probabilistic formulation of potential theory, see for instance \eqref{diffinvlap}.
+Our formulation is targeted at giving more insight into the relation between these isomorphism theorems and the probabilistic formulation of potential theory, see for instance \eqref{diffinvlap}.
+We believe that a part of the meaning of these isomorphisms appears more clearly in our general framework than in the classical case.
+In any case, the relations that we prove between twisted holonomies and fields extend the known relations between random paths and Gaussian fields, since the class of functionals obtained from twisted holonomies captures more faithfully, thanks to the non-commutativity of the gauge groups, the actual geometry of paths, whereas local times ignore much of the chronological unfolding of events in a trajectory.

 Section~\ref{sec:LJS} presents a unified formulation (Theorem~\ref{thm:LeJanSznitman}) of the isomorphisms of Le Jan and Sznitman in the context of vector bundles.
+The most general statement is rather involved, with notions such as splittings, colours decompositions, signed measures, and amplitudes, all introduced gradually.
+We also present a special case of the statement (Theorem \ref{thm:LeJanSznitmanpositif}) which is much more concise and holds for certain type of connections which we call trace-positive.